Latin Routes – My Trip of a Lifetime to Brazil & the Amazon

-We flew with Tap Portugal via Lisbon – you could also fly direct with British Airways if you prefer.
+We flew with Tap Portugal via Lisbon – you can also fly direct with British Airways if you prefer.

-We checked into our first hotel, the Pestana Rio, a great, 3-star property, with a superb beachfront location on Copacabana Beach with fantastic city & beach views.
+We checked into our first hotel, the Pestana Rio, a great 3-star property with a superb beachfront location on Copacabana Beach with fantastic city & beach views.
 Features include a luxurious rooftop pool overlooking the beach & with a bar & live music in the evening.
-On our first evening, we enjoyed dinner at Fogo de Chao Restaurant, where we enjoyed a Brazilian feast on a terrace that gave views out to the shimmer of Sugar Loaf mountain, in the distance.
+On our first evening, we were served dinner at Fogo de Chao Restaurant, where we enjoyed a Brazilian feast on a terrace that gave views out to the shimmer of Sugar Loaf mountain in the distance.
 Here, the food keeps coming until you literally show the waiters the red card to say ‘no more’!

-Our first day started with a half-day tour of Corcovado – here I saw first-hand one of the ‘seven wonders of the world’ the stunning statue of Christ the Redeemer.
+Our first day started with a half-day tour of Corcovado.
+Here I saw first-hand one of the ‘Seven Wonders of the Modern World’ - the stunning statue of Christ the Redeemer.

 Our trip started with a scenic drive along the Rodrigo de Freitas Lagoon to the bottom of the Corcovado Hill.
 You then embark on a comfortable train that ascends through the Tijuca Forest & up to the statue which stands 2300ft above sea level.
-Once the train reaches the top, you can either use the escalators or climb the steps to reach the foot of the statue, nothing prepared me for seeing it in all its glory.
+Once the train reaches the top, you can either use the escalators or climb the steps to reach the foot of the statue.
+Nothing prepared me for seeing it in all its glory.
 It really is a sight to behold.
-You can take photos from many angles at the top & even though it can be very busy, there is always a spot to get that clear photo image of the memories.
+You can take photos from many angles at the top & even though it can be very busy, there is always a spot to get that clear image.

-We then enjoyed an evening on the famous beach & enjoyed the traditional Brazilian favourite drink - Caipirinhas are a must-try!
+We then enjoyed an evening on the famous beach & enjoyed the traditional Brazilian drink - Caipirinhas, a must-try!

-Our next trip was to another signature Rio site, Sugar Loaf mountain.
-Every year over a million people take your journey to the top in glass cable-cars.
-The first cable-car takes you to the top of Urca Hill (215 metres above sea level), while the 2nd takes you to the top of the Sugar Loaf (395 metres above sea level).
+Our next trip was to another signature Rio site, Sugar Loaf Mountain.
+Every year over a million people take a journey to the top in glass cable-cars.
+The first cable-car takes you to the top of Urca Hill (215 metres above sea level), while the second takes you to the top of the Sugar Loaf (395 metres above sea level).
 You get a full 360-degree view of the entire city & the views are simply breathtaking.

 Once our time in Rio was over, we took a 3-hour drive up the coast to Buzios.
-A much more small & sophisticated slice of laid-back paradise, full of rustic charm; Buzios has plenty of boutiques, restaurants, crystal clear waters & cove beaches to enjoy.
+A much smaller & sophisticated slice of laid-back paradise and full of rustic charm, Buzios has plenty of boutiques, restaurants, crystal-clear waters & cove beaches to enjoy.

 This is a perfect escape from the hustle & bustle of Rio & an excellent add-on to your itinerary.

 We were lucky enough to stay in what became one of my favourite hotels on the itinerary, the stunning Vila da Santa.
-This beautiful retreat is made up of charming room types, from the main house to villas & has a real Mediterranean feel.
-Picture postcard views of the bay delight & blue & white buildings with shutters & small pools are located in the hotel.
-The service & personal service was second-to-none & we were made to feel like honoured guests.
+This beautiful retreat is made up of charming room types, from the main house to villas, & has a real Mediterranean feel.
+Picture-postcard views of the bay delight & blue & white buildings with shutters & small pools are located in the hotel.
+The service was second-to-none & we were made to feel like honoured guests.
 Another honeymoon destination tip - for the adventure of Brazil, combined with a laid-back beach extension, then this would be hard to beat.

 The falls divide into the Upper & Lower Iguazu river.
-The northern bank of the falls is in the Brazilian State of Parana, while the Southern Bank sits in the Argentinian Province.
+The northern bank of the falls is in the Brazilian State of Parana, while the southern bank sits in Argentina.
 The falls consist of over 270 separate falls that stretch for nearly two miles & are over 200ft high.
-The most famous of the falls is known as Devils Throat due to its U shape, 500ft across & 2000ft in length.
+The most famous of the falls is known as Devil's Throat due to its U shape - it's 500ft across & 2000ft in length.

-The Argentina side of the falls is the more adventurous & would highly recommend good walking shoes (that you do not mind getting wet).
-The walk along the lower circuit is approx. ½ a mile of paths that run along the basin of the Devils Gorge.
-All the walkways are within a few metres from the edge of the main falls so every step is a photo opportunity.
+The Argentinian side of the falls is for the more adventurous & I would highly recommend good walking shoes (if you do not mind getting wet!).
+The walk along the lower circuit is approx. ½ a mile of paths that run along the basin of the Devil's Gorge.
+All the walkways are a few metres from the edge of the main falls, so every step is a photo opportunity.
 There is an ecological experience via a train up through the rainforest, enjoying views of butterflies, lizards & other fauna.
-Finally, you’ll reach Garganta, a pathway rises above the other end of Devils Gorge to a panoramic vantage point with views of the upper lip of the falls.
+Finally, you’ll reach Garganta, a pathway that rises above the other end of Devil's Gorge to a panoramic vantage point with views of the upper lip of the falls.
 Nothing can prepare you for the breathtaking views.

-Another “must do” is the Macuco Safari extension.
-This jeep ride incorporates forest trails to then take an exhilarating boat ride next to the Iguazu falls.
-This is not for the faint-hearted as it goes as close to the waterfalls as possible & twists & turns with amazing views of the falls from water level.
+Another 'must do' is the Macuco Safari extension.
+This jeep ride incorporates forest trails and then an exhilarating boat ride next to the Iguazu Falls.
+This is not for the faint-hearted as it goes as close to the waterfalls as possible, & twists & turns with amazing views of the falls from water level.
 I would recommend taking a swimming costume, or a change of clothes as you will get WET!

-The Brazilian side of the falls offers more panoramic views, compared to the close-up views on the Argentina Side, with walkways & viewing points & trails all through the park.
-There is a platform right in the middle of the falls where you can be surrounded either side.
-Again, a mac, or poncho, would be highly recommended.
-You can then end the trail at the viewing platform at the end of the trail, reached by a lift so that you can view the falls from above & experience the full thundering effect the astonishing torrent.
+The Brazilian side of the falls offers more panoramic views compared to the close-up views on the Argentina side, with walkways, viewing points & trails through the park.
+There is a platform right in the middle of the falls where you are completely surrounded.
+Again, a mac or poncho would be highly recommended.
+You can then end the trail at the viewing platform at the end of the trail, reached by a lift so that you can view the falls from above & experience the full thundering effect of the astonishing torrent.

 Next, another flight from Iguacu to Sao Paulo & on to Manaus.
 We flew LATAM – an excellent airline offering comfortable leg room & great connections to the Amazon.

-The Amazon needs no introduction, a huge area of rainforest & waterways that cover areas of Brazil, Peru, Ecuador & Columbia.
+The Amazon needs no introduction, a huge area of rainforest & waterways that cover vast expanses of Brazil, Peru, Ecuador & Columbia.
 Our accommodation was an Eco Lodge, situated alongside the river.
 The Amazon is one of the ultimate destinations for the adventure seeker.
 Remote is the keyword, so be prepared for long transfers.
-Ours comprised four stages parts.
-Firstly, the road to drop off main luggage, then a speedboat ride for approx. 1 hour, next 1.5 hours by road & then another boat.
+Ours comprised four stage parts.
+Firstly, by road to drop off our main luggage, then a speedboat ride for approximately an hour, then 1.5 hours by road & finally another boat.

 En-route we saw the incredible conjunction of the waters, where the muddy waters of the Solimoes River meet the black waters of the Negro River.
-An amazing sight, where, at the junction point, the two rivers meet but do not mix & flow side by side & it is as if the rivers have an invisible border.
+An amazing sight where, at the intersection point, the two rivers meet but do not mix & flow side by side.
+It is as if the rivers have an invisible border.
 Strangely, the rivers have different temperatures, which might account for the separation.

 I recommend transferring your luggage to a soft holdall for your stay in the Amazon & taking just essentials.
-As you are in the middle of the Amazon the humidity is high so I also recommend investing in a couple of quick-drying items; I purchased mine through an outdoor specialist.
-Modern fripperies such ash hairdryers & dressy clothes must be abandoned, as this is ‘Indiana Jones’ country!
+As you are in the middle of the Amazon the humidity is high, so I also recommend investing in a couple of quick-drying items.
+I purchased mine through an outdoor specialist.
+Modern fripperies such as hairdryers & dressy clothes must be abandoned, as this is ‘Indiana Jones’ country!

-Our stay was at the Juma Lodge, an eco-friendly lodge that sits on stilts, alongside the river.
+Our stay was at the Juma Lodge, an eco-friendly lodge that sits on stilts alongside the river.
 Due to its height & the acidity of the water, mosquitos do not thrive here & no malaria tablets are required.
-The lodge offers full board, just as well, you’re in the wilderness, after all!
+The lodge offers full board, which is just as well - you’re in the wilderness, after all!

-I spent my last evening taking time to appreciate the view from my stilted lodge & lying on my hammock on the balcony, listening to the songs of the wild before departing the next day, for our trip back to Manaus.
+I spent my last evening taking time to appreciate the view from my stilted lodge & lying on my hammock on the balcony, listening to the songs of the wild before departing the next day back to Manaus.

 On the way back we stopped at Pirarucu floating dock to see the fascinating Arapaima fish, which are over 3 metres tall & weigh over 440lbs.
-There are excursions to see the pink-nose dolphins, before either staying overnight back in Manaus or as we did, taking a flight onto Brasilia, the modernist Capital of Brazil.
+There are excursions to see the pink-nose dolphins, before either staying overnight back in Manaus or, as we did, taking a flight onto Brasilia, the modern Capital of Brazil.

 We stayed at the Windsor Brasilia, in a great ‘downtown’ location.
-I was surprised at how green the city is, with wide the roads & of course, the most remarkable architecture.
+I was surprised at how green the city is, with wide roads &, of course, the most remarkable architecture.

 Here my trip of a lifetime came to an end.
-Brazil is an incredible country that amazed & enthralled me from start to finish, a country I would recommend that everyone should try to visit at some time.
+Brazil is an incredible country that amazed & enthralled me from start to finish, a country I would recommend everyone should visit at some time.

-Adventure, culture, history, wildlife, landscapes, romance & sightseeing, Brazil has them all, not to mention the wonderful, charming people & their food & music that will leave your heart beating to the rhythms of Salsa long after your return home.
+Adventure, culture, history, wildlife, stunning scenery, romance & sightseeing, Brazil has them all, not to mention the wonderful, charming people & their food & music that will leave your heart beating to the rhythms of salsa long after your return home.